VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 ### VCV

-**VCV** isn't really DAW, so lacks good ways to do automation and complex sequencing, at least without work arounds.
+**VCV** isn't really DAW, so lacks good ways to do automation and complex sequencing, at least without workarounds.
 For generative music, it's still probably your best bet.
 That said, you can absolutely make awesome tracks in it, though they really need to be performed and recorded live.
-This means you may need to do multiple takes if you accidently mess something up while playing.
+This means you may need to do multiple takes if you accidentally mess something up while playing.

-For good performances, you'll probably want a MIDI controller with a lot of knobs, which can be epensive or large.
+For good performances, you'll probably want a MIDI controller with a lot of knobs, which can be expensive or large.
 Ideally this could be done via banks of knobs that can be changed in hardware (like the Behringer BCR2000 and X-Touch Mini or Faderfox EC4) but this has also been reported to not work totally smoothly.

-VCV may also lead you down the path of Eurorack or a hybrid Eurorack and VCV setup, and that is stupid epensive.
+VCV may also lead you down the path of Eurorack or a hybrid Eurorack and VCV setup, and that is stupid expensive.

 {{< columns3 >}}